rsdoiel/antenna/archives/2025/food_2025.04.md

 ---

-## Starbucks Is Bringing Back Its Free Refills and Other Popular Perks
+## Starbucks Just Brought Back Its Free Refills and Other Popular Perks

 date: 2025-01-29, from: Taste of Home

-<p>Free refills and other pre-pandemic perks have made a welcome comeback.</p>
+<p>Starbucks will offer a free refill of hot or iced coffee or tea to all customers.</p>
-<p>The post <a href="https://www.tasteofhome.com/article/starbucks-free-refills/">Starbucks Is Bringing Back Its Free Refills and Other Popular Perks</a> appeared first on <a href="https://www.tasteofhome.com">Taste of Home</a>.</p>
+<p>The post <a href="https://www.tasteofhome.com/article/starbucks-free-refills/">Starbucks Just Brought Back Its Free Refills and Other Popular Perks</a> appeared first on <a href="https://www.tasteofhome.com">Taste of Home</a>.</p>

 <br>